About Azure Migrate

 - Currently, you can only assess on-premises VMware virtual machines (VMs) for migration to Azure VMs.
 The VMware VMs must be managed by vCenter Server (version 5.5, 6.0, or 6.5).

-- Support for Hyper-V is on our roadmap.
+Support for Hyper-V and Physical Servers is on our roadmap.
 In the interim, we recommend that you use Azure Site Recovery Deployment Planner to plan migration of Hyper-V workloads and our partner tools to plan migration of physical workloads.

 - You can only create an Azure Migrate project in West Central US or East US region.
 However, this does not impact your ability to plan your migration for a different target Azure location.
 The location of the migration project is used only to store the metadata discovered from the on-premises environment.